qpanpony/SumoTraCI4Matlab/README.md

 SumoTraCI4Matlab
 ================
 Sumo is an open source, highly portable, microscopic and continuous road traffic simulation package designed to handle large road networks.
-It is mainly developed by employees of the Institute of Transportation Systems at the German Aerospace Centers
+It is mainly developed by employees of the Institute of Transportation Systems at the German Aerospace Centers.

 Sumo is open source, licensed under the GPL.